MrEddX/docs.chatrix.one/docs/account/registration-form.en.md

 ## Challenge - **CAPTCHA**

 In order to protect against bots, you need to enter a six-digit code.
-You will see a math problem generated as a picture.
+You will see a challenge generated as a picture.
 If the task seems too difficult for you, you can refresh the page with ++f5++ to generate a new challenge.

 !!! info "Information"